John Burke (North Dakota politician): Death and legacy

 In the midst of his second term as chief justice of the North Dakota Supreme Court, Burke developed a pulmonary edema.
 For the edema, he underwent an operation to relieve it, but died following the operation on May 14, 1937.

 Following Burke's death, many politicians and officials mourned and remembered Burke for his character and ideals.
 By many, Burke is considered to be one of the greatest North Dakota politicians.
 During his lifetime, many called Burke a hero, as well as 'the first citizen of North Dakota'.
 His remains are interred in Saint Mary's Cemetery, Bismarck, North Dakota.

 Burke County, North Dakota is named in honor of John Burke.
-The World War II ship SS John Burke is also named after Burke.
+The World War II ship SS John Burke was also named after Burke.

 In 1963, the State of North Dakota donated a statue of Burke to the United States Capitol's National Statuary Hall Collection.
 A similar statue also stands on the grounds of the North Dakota State Capitol in Bismarck.